TB0x0/TMc42/README.md

 🔭 IOGear utilities are done and working well in production

-⚡ Working on oneclickPDF v1.1 which will include jpg -> pdf conversion
+⚡ Working on oneclickPDF - Alpha v0.2 is released. v0.3 will be a big improvement

 <!--